Top 15 Vintage Baseball Cards of All Time

 11. Lou Gehrig — 1933 Goudey #92 / #160

-Gehrig’s combination of on-field greatness and tragic early death locks his cards in as a pre-war staple.
-The 1934 Goudey #37 is a strong secondary target with more affordable grading tiers.
+Gehrig’s combination of on-field greatness and early death from the disease that carries his name locks his cards in as a pre-war staple.
+More at the Lou Gehrig hub.

 12. Sandy Koufax — 1955 Topps #123

-Koufax’s short but transcendent career (and his status as one of the most beloved Jewish athletes in American sports) keeps demand durable across generations.
+Koufax’s short but transcendent career, and his status as one of the most celebrated Jewish athletes in American sports, keeps demand durable across generations.
+See the Sandy Koufax hub.

 15. Willie Mays — 1952 Topps #261

-A great companion card to the 1951 Bowman rookie and often the more aesthetically satisfying of the two.
+A great companion to the 1951 Bowman rookie at entry 5, and often the more aesthetically satisfying of the two.

 How to Buy These Cards

-Vintage at this level is transacted primarily through major auction houses — Heritage, Goldin, Robert Edward Auctions, and PWCC are the dominant players. eBay works for sub-$5,000 cards but gets unreliable as dollar amounts climb.
-Always buy PSA or SGC graded for anything above $1,000 — raw vintage is a minefield of trimming, recoloring, and back damage that will eat your margin on resale.
+Vintage at this level is transacted primarily through major auction houses — Heritage, Goldin, and Robert Edward Auctions are the dominant players. eBay works well at the lower and middle of the market and gets less reliable as dollar amounts climb into five figures.
+Buy PSA or SGC graded for anything of real value — raw vintage is a minefield of trimming, recoloring, and back damage that will eat your margin on resale, and our guide to spotting fake baseball cards covers what the alterations look like.

 What We’d Avoid